-Johnson Memorial WindowHome / Plumtree History / Social History / Johnson Memorial Window
+Johnson Memorial WindowHome / Plumtree History / Historical Events / Johnson Memorial Window

 The following account of the dedication of the "Johnson Memorial window" in 1963 was printed in a deanery or diocesan magazine the origin of which is sadly unrecorded.
 The article is reproduced below verbatim with explanatory information added in the form of pop-up footnotes.